Why Public Art Murals Make Cities More Livable

 Re-imagining Spaces Together

-Whether you’re a city planner looking to invigorate underused alleys or a business owner seeking eye-catching exterior art, muralists like Lys Glassford Art are ready to help you turn visions into vibrant realities.
+Whether you’re a city planner looking to invigorate underused alleys or a business owner seeking eye-catching exterior art, muralists like Lys Glassford are ready to help you turn visions into vibrant realities.

 The Economic Impact of Public Art

-Art as a Tool for Social Change
+Art is a Tool for Social Change

 Comments